sudo-rickroll/EPAI-3/S7/README.md

 # Closures

-1. Write a closure that takes a function and then check whether the function passed has a docstring with more than 50 characters.
-50 is stored as a free variable
+<b>1.
+Write a closure that takes a function and then check whether the function passed has a docstring with more than 50 characters.
+50 is stored as a free variable</b></br></br>
-A. Function named <i>docstringcounter</i> is written with the threshold of the docstring to be compared as the optional argument (which is 50 in this case).
+Function named <i>docstringcounter</i> is written with the threshold of the docstring to be compared as the optional argument (which is 50 in this case).
 It contains a closure inside, named <i>check_docstring</i> which takes a function as anrgument, whose doctring length is to be compared with the docstring_threshold.
-It will then output the length of the docstring of this argument function and also indicating whether this function's docstring is less than/more than/equal to the docstring_threshold.
+It will then output the length of the docstring of this argument function and also indicating whether this function's docstring is less than/more than/equal to the docstring_threshold.</br></br>

-2. Write a closure that gives you the next Fibonacci number
+<b>2.
+Write a closure that gives you the next Fibonacci number</b></br></br>
+Function named <i>fibonacciSeries</i> is written, which contains <i>fibonacci_series</i> array as a free variable that stores the sequence of numbers in the fibonacci series.
+The closure function <i>generate_number</i> inside the <i>fibonacciSeries</i> contains a variable named <i>fibonacci_series</i> that stores the generated next fibonacci number in the sequence, everytime the closure is run.
+This variable is appended to the <i>fibonacci_series</i> everytime the closure is run.</br></br>

-3. We wrote a closure that counts how many times a function was called.
-Write a new one that can keep a track of how many times add/mul/div functions were called, and update a global dictionary variable with the counts
+<b>3.
+We wrote a closure that counts how many times a function was called.
+Write a new one that can keep a track of how many times add/mul/div functions were called, and update a global dictionary variable with the counts</b></br></br>
+<i>count_operations</i> is defined as a global dictionary that keeps the count of the number of times the add/multiply/divide function is run, as its values.
+Function named <i>counter</i></br></br> is written that takes a function as an argument.
+It has variable <i>count</i> as the free variable inside it.
+We pass the add/multiply/divide function as the argument to this function.
+Function <i>operations</i> exists as the closure inside the <i>counter</i> function and this takes the arguments to be passed to the add/multiple/divide function as the arguments.
+This closure returns the value produced by the add/multiply/divide function operations and appends the count of the number of times these operations have been run to the <i>count_operations</i> dictionary.

-4. Modify above such that now we can pass in different dictionary variables to update different dictionaries
+<b>4.
+Modify above such that now we can pass in different dictionary variables to update different dictionaries</b></br></br>

+This is the same as <b>3</i> but here, in addition to the function that is passed as an argument to the <i>counter</i> function, a dictionary is also passed as an argument, in which the count of the number of times the add/multiply/divide function operations is run is recorded.
+The <i>operations</i> closure function records this count in the dictionary provided as an argument to the <i>counter</i> function.